Destroying Bicolored $P_3$s by Deleting Few Edges: Polynomial-Time Solvable Cases

-First, assume that the maximum degree of~$G$ is four and let~$v$ be a vertex of degree four.
+First, assume that the maximum degree of~$G$ is~$4$ and let~$v$ be a vertex of degree~$4$.
 We show that~$N[v]$ is a connected component of~$G$.
 This implies that~$N[v]$ is removed by Reduction Rule~\ref{reduc:small-components} in this case.
 By Lemma~\ref{lem:deg-bound},~the vertex~$v$ has exactly two blue neighbors~$u_1$,~$u_2$ and exactly two red neighbors~$w_1$,~$w_2$.
 Since~$G$ contains no monochromatic~$P_3$ and no monochromatic~$K_3$,~$\{ u_1, u_2\}$ is red and~$\{ w_1,w_2\}$ is blue.
 Now assume towards a contradiction, that one of these four vertices has a neighbor~$t\notin N[v]$ in~$G$.

 Without loss of generality assume that this vertex is~$u_1$.
 See Figure~\ref{Figure: Proof monochromatic in linear time} (a) for an example.
 Then,~$\{ u_1,t\}$ is red because otherwise~$G[\{ u_1,v,t\}]$ is a blue~$P_3$.
 This implies that~$\{ u_2,t\}$ is blue because otherwise~$G[\{ u_1,u_2,t\}]$ is a red~$P_3$ or a red~$K_3$.
-Then, however,~$G[\{ u_2,v,t\}]$ is a blue~$P_3$.
+Then, however,~$G[\{ u_2,v,t\}]$ is a blue~$P_3$, a contradiction.
 Altogether, this implies that~$N[v]$ is a connected component of~$G$.
-Hence, if~$G$ is reduced with respect to Reduction~Rule~\ref{reduc:small-components}, then~$G$ contains no vertices of degree four.
+Hence, if~$G$ is reduced with respect to Reduction~Rule~\ref{reduc:small-components}, then~$G$ contains no vertices of degree~$4$.